tuwien-musicir/rp_extract/README.md

 Note that some of the requirements are only needed for specific parts of the library.
 If all you want to use is the audio analysis part with `rp_extract.py`, `numpy` and `scipy` are the only requirements.

+### MP3 Decoder

+If you want to use MP3, M4A, or AIF(F) files as input, you need to have one of the following decoders installed in your system:\n",

+- Linux: install ffmpeg, mpg123, or lame from your Software Install Center or package repository (see <a href=\"http://fcorti.com/2014/04/22/ffmpeg-ubuntu-14-04-lts/">install ffmpeg on Ubuntu 14.04</a>)
+- Mac: <a href=\"http://ffmpegmac.net\">FFMPeg for Mac</a> or <a href=\"http://www.thalictrum.com/en/products/lame.html\">Lame for Mac</a>
+- Windows: FFMpeg.exe is already included (nothing to install)

 ## Easy Getting Started